2015 Shoreham Airshow crash: Casualties

 Eleven people on the ground were killed and sixteen others were injured.
 Those confirmed dead included two players from Worthing United F.C.
 Eight vehicles were destroyed in the crash, including a Daimler DS420 limousine which was en route to collect a bride to transport her to church for her wedding.
 The driver of the Daimler was one of the fatalities.

 The aircraft had departed from North Weald with its ejector seat in a live condition.
 Hill was thrown clear of the aircraft still strapped into the live seat, which posed an additional danger to rescuers.
-Hill survived the crash with serious injuries.
-He was flown to the Royal Sussex County Hospital in nearby Brighton; his condition was described as critical and he was said to be fighting for his life.
+He survived the crash with serious injuries, and was flown to the Royal Sussex County Hospital in nearby Brighton; his condition was described as critical and he was said to be fighting for his life.
 He was subsequently placed in a medically-induced coma.
 He was released from hospital in September 2015.

 After a thorough area search of the crash site, all the recovered components of the aircraft were taken to the Air Accidents Investigation Branch (AAIB) facility at Farnborough, Hampshire, for examination.